 Once you’ve chosen a few dishes that can travel well, you’ll soon realize that most other delivery businesses are already offering a similar range of products, and that while the food delivery market isn’t saturated yet, it sure is crowded.

 You’ll have to make your pizzas or burritos really stand out if you want to keep converting new customers into regulars.
-However, given the rapid growth in demand for delivery food, you’ll still have an opportunity to continue developing your concept as you grow your business.
+However, given the rapid growth in demand for delivery food from restaurant, you’ll still have an opportunity to continue developing your concept as you grow your business.

 Factoring in delivery costs

 If you’ve already worked with third-party delivery before, you’ll be familiar with the same dilemma that troubles so many other business owners in the industry: while companies like Uber Eats and DoorDash have helped bring more demand to restaurants, having to pay up to 30% in fees is going to eat into your profit margin, and it’s even driven some restaurants to failure.

-This is why we recommend finding an integrated restaurant management system that allows you to create your own website and develop the best restauran website design, and use it alongside third-party deliveries.
+This is why we recommend finding an integrated restaurant POS software that allows you to create your own website and develop the best restauran website design, and use it alongside third-party deliveries.
 This way, you can get the ball rolling with the help of these big platforms, and once you’ve established a strong client base, transition towards a more independent business model.